 Memory Foam Mattresses

 It’s no coincidence that there are multiple memory foam mattresses on this list – memory foam does a fantastic job of relieving pressure when compared with other types of materials, and it also gives great motion isolation.
-So which of these memory foam mattresses should people get?
+So which of these memory foam mattresses should you get?

 If you’re looking for the truest memory foam feel where you slowly sink into the mattress and pressure really melts away, then you should take a look at the Layla mattress.
 The Layla is a flippable mattress, and the soft side is definitely softer-than-average and does an excellent job of eliminating any pressure points.

-A lot of memory foam owners complain about “sleeping hot,” and that is because memory foam can trap heat more than other mattress materials – if people want a memory foam mattress but are worried about sleeping hot, then they you should look out for specific cooling materials like gel-infused or copper-infused foam like the foam used in the Layla mattress.
+A lot of memory foam owners complain about “sleeping hot,” and that is because memory foam can trap heat more than other mattress materials – if you want a memory foam mattress but are worried about sleeping hot, then you should look out for specific cooling materials like gel-infused or copper-infused foam like the foam used in the Layla mattress.
 A breathable mattress cover is also important to look out for.

 If you want a mattress with a little bit of firmness but that is still a good choice for side sleepers, then take a look at the Loom & Leaf mattress; it is an all-foam mattress that has a unique feel where it is medium firm at first, but then the high-density memory foam layers start to kick in and the pressure goes away.

-Latex beds are becoming more and more popular, and natural latex mattresses are really the only way for people to get a truly organic mattress, despite what some companies may claim on their website.
+Latex beds are becoming more and more popular, and natural latex mattresses are really the only way for you to get a truly organic mattress, despite what some companies may claim on their website.
 Many companies will claim that they have “green” products, but in reality, those claims are dubious at best.
 Natural latex mattresses, however, are actually quite “green.”

 Latex mattresses have a good amount bounce to them, are durable, and they also conform well to the curves of the body – in addition, the foam is open-celled, meaning they are more breathable than many other types of mattresses.